 A facet of the curriculum was a real eye opener for Caroline.
 “One of the biggest surprises for me was learning about the kitchen brigade,” she says.
 “It’s almost military in its hierarchy.
 The crucial lesson I learned was to always be prepared and have your mise en place in order.
 It changed the way I work in my everyday life and my career.”

-After graduating with her certificate, Caroline quickly found work with Cadbury Adams as a senior associate scientist and later at Mattson & Company as a senior food technologist in product development.
+After graduating with her certificate, Caroline quickly found work with Cadbury Adams as a senior associate scientist, Mattson & Company as a senior food technologist in product development, and IDEO as a senior food designer in food science and culinology.
 “Seeing one of my first products on the shelf of a grocery store was a major moment for me,” she recalls.

 Within the first month at IDEO, Caroline was sent to Vietnam to work on a project for a new beverage.
 “It was outside their normal scope of business and they needed help with the formula in conjunction with Ideo’s Tokyo office,” says Caroline.
 “Being in a field that demands using both left brain and right brain thinking is quite challenging.
 It’s been a process to learn how to maintain culinary creativity while needing to reproduce a product on a large-scale.”